 There are many more norms where those came from – including more tips on how we use Slack and Zoom effectively and with empathy.

-The Aptible Team at our 2021 Offsite in San Diego.
+The Aptible Team at our 2022 Offsite in Philadelphia.

 We praise those who give feedback early and often.